 A Jones Act claim can be pursued when an injury is caused by the employer’s negligence.
 The employer has a duty to provide its seamen with a reasonably safe place to work.
 The employer is also responsible for the negligence of other employees and supervisors and known unsafe conditions.
 The employer’s negligence does not need to be the main cause of the injury.
 It only needs to a cause, no matter how small, of the injury.
 To successfully pursue a Jones Act claim, you must hire experience attorneys who will be able to fully investigate the facts and evidence of your injury.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal industry law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal industry law.
 Kraft Davies has significant experience representing seamen from Everett against vessel owners, maritime employers, and maritime insurance companies.
 If you were injured in a commercial fishing or shipping accident and have questions about your right to recovery, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.